Mapping Semantic & Syntactic Relationships with Geometric Rotation

-As language models continue to evolve, understanding these geometric foundations will be crucial for developing more interpretable and controllable AI systems.
-By revealing transferable geometric structure in semantic transformations (e.g. negation and conditionality), this work opens new possibilities for understanding and controlling language model behavior through geometric interventions.
-Our work establishes geometric steering as a principled approach to cross-lingual semantic control, achieving 77\%-95\% cross-language transfer effectiveness across typologically diverse languages.
-By developing RISE, we demonstrate that interpretable structure exists for some grammatically distinct semantic transformations, providing a tools for understanding and controlling how these systems encode semantic knowledge.
+As language models continue to evolve, understanding these geometric foundations will be crucial for developing more interpretable AI systems.
+By revealing transferable geometric structure in semantic transformations (e.g. negation and conditionality), this work opens new possibilities for understanding language model behavior through geometric interventions.
+Our work promotes geometric methods as more appropriate approaches to cross-lingual semantic interpretation, achieving 77\%-95\% cross-language transfer effectiveness across typologically diverse languages.
+By developing RISE, we demonstrate that interpretable structure exists for some grammatically distinct semantic transformations, providing a tools for understanding how these systems encode semantic knowledge.
 While RISE remains valuable for analyzing model-specific semantic structures, claims about universal geometric operations require substantial qualification.
-Our cross-model transfer experiments expose an English-centric bias, with English achieving 20\% higher transfer scores than languages like Zulu.
-This English-centric bias persists across all semantic transformations, indicating that current multilingual models encode geometric structures that prioritize English.
-Future work should focus on developing more equitable multilingual representations and investigating which language-specific geometric structures are an inherent feature of the models.